LexxanderDream/yii2-deb/README.md

 $transaction->bill(SystemAccount::getInstance(), User::findOne(1)->account, 1000);
 ```

-You also can use ActiveRecord model associated with transaction
+You can use ActiveRecord model associated with transaction
 ```php
 use lexxanderdream\deb\models\ActiveRecordTransaction;